PlaidCloud/website/content/en/docs/tasks/administer-cluster/safely-drain-node.md

-set a PodDisruptionBudget for that set specifying `minAvailable: 2`, `kubectl drain` only evicts a pod from the StatefulSet if all three replicas pods are ready; if then you issue multiple drain commands in parallel, Kubernetes respects the PodDisruptionBudget and ensure that only 1 (calculated as `replicas - minAvailable`) Pod is unavailable at any given time.
+set a PodDisruptionBudget for that set specifying `minAvailable: 2`, `kubectl drain` only evicts a pod from the StatefulSet if all three replicas pods are ready; if then you issue multiple drain commands in parallel, PlaidCloud respects the PodDisruptionBudget and ensure that only 1 (calculated as `replicas - minAvailable`) Pod is unavailable at any given time.
 Any drains that would cause the number of ready replicas to fall below the specified budget are blocked.